 Common Pests and Diseases

 Keep an eye out for the occasional aphids, mites and leaf miners.
 Oxeye daisies are also susceptible to verticillium wilt, leaf spots and stem rots.
-Overall, though, they are very hardy - resistant to the challenges of many other common diseases as well as deer and rabbits.
+Overall, though, they are very hardy and resistant to the challenges of many other common diseases as well as deer and rabbits.